So, your paid advertising campaign is doing its job of getting searchers to your landing pages.

 3. A/B test everything.

-Any time you want to change something on your website, A/B test it.
+Any time you want to change something on your landing page, A/B test it.

 A/B testing involves testing two options.
-So if you want more website visitors to fill out a form on your site, you could test either adding or removing one of the form’s fields to see if the change increases conversions.
+If you want more website visitors to fill out a form on your page, you could test either adding or removing one of the form’s fields to see if the change increases conversions.

 Things to keep in mind with A/B tests: